AgrDataSci/tricot-data/README.md

 # Global multi-crop agricultural trial data supported by citizen science

 The [triadic comparison of technologies (tricot)](https://doi.org/10.1007/s13593-023-00937-1) is a citizen science approach for testing technology options in their target environments, which has been applied to on-farm testing of crop varieties.
 ‘Triadic’ refers to the sets of three technology options that are compared by each participant.
 In the approach, participants are invited to test a anonymous set of three technologies (out of a larger number, generally between 5 to 20) randomly assigned.
-Between 2011 and 2025 the tricot approach was applied in more than 25 countries in across Africa, Asia, Europe and Latin America with more than 30 crops.
+Between 2011 and 2025 the tricot approach was applied in more than 25 countries across Africa, Asia, Europe and Latin America with more than 30 crops.

 ---

 ## Crops and sites currently covered by the dataset

 The map below shows the crops and trial sites that are currently available for public use.
 Each point represents a trial location, and the legend indicates the crop(s) associated with those sites.
 This visualization helps to quickly identify the regions and crops that are currently represented in the dataset.
-The dataset is shared under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en), which allows others to use, share, and adapt the material, provided appropriate credit is given and any derivative works are distributed under the same license.

 ![Trial map](docs/trial-locations.png)